Tolulope-Akinmoju/Tolulope-Akinmoju.Github.io/Education_Analysis.md

 ### RECOMMENDATIONS

-Based on the results from the class size, class sizes between 12 and 20 students seems to work best for all the students regardless of their socio-economic status and on this note I think that the recommendation for more schools cannot not be ascertained at this time.
++ Based on the results from the class size, class sizes between 12 and 20 students seems to work best for all the students regardless of their socio-economic status and on this note I think that the recommendation for more schools cannot be ascertained at this time.

-To increase college attendance rate, I would recommend that the State of Massachusetts Education board look into other factors asides class size for future improvements.
++ To increase college attendance rate, I would recommend that the State of Massachusetts Education board look into other factors asides class size for future improvements.

- State of Massachusetts has 1861 schools out of which only four of these schools passed the 4th Grade Math with the passing mark of 50% suggested by the superintendent.
+ + State of Massachusetts has 1861 schools out of which only four of these schools passed the 4th Grade Math with the passing mark of 50%.
 I therefore think it’s important the State reaches out to the teachers from these four schools and arrange with them ways to improve the other schools statewide.

-Overall, I am impressed the Superintendent is concerned about school improvement and I personally applaud his efforts channeled towards analyzing this data to see how and where improvements can be made.
++ Overall, I am impressed the Superintendent is concerned about school improvement and I personally applaud his efforts channeled towards analyzing this data to see how and where improvements can be made.
 It's my opinion that having this report will help to effect changes that will shape the future of our children for years to come.

 If you have followed my post to this point, I will like to thank you!
 I enjoyed myself putting all of these together especially because education is a topic I care so much about.
-I would love to hear your suggestions as I am aiming to keep getting better.
+I would love to hear your feedback and suggestions as I am aim to keep getting better.

 Be sure to connect with me and check my featured section for more projects: www.linkedin.com/in/tolulope-akinmoju